Squawker

 Pricing context

-Squawker public pricing is $1.50 per generated prospect or lead, with custom enterprise, partner, and white-label agreements when needed.
+Squawker pricing is $1.50 per generated prospect or lead.

 Frequently asked questions

 Not automatically.
-The right decision depends on whether the buyer needs a broader system of record, a phone suite, or a live conversation-to-revenue workflow.
+The right decision depends on whether the buyer needs a broader system of record, a phone suite, a tracking tool, or a connected Squawker platform.

 Ask to see how a real conversation becomes a generated prospect or lead, how the CRM record is created, and how the pricing logic excludes noise.